orbingol/NURBS-Python/docs/q_a.rst

 ====================

 NURBS-Python is tested on Python versions 2.7.13 and 3.5.3+.
-It doesn't require any additional packages, such as NumPy, so that you can run it on a plain Python installation.
+It doesn't require any additional packages, such as NumPy, so that you can run it even on a plain Python installation as well as on a scientific distribution, such as Anaconda.

 Installing NURBS-Python
 =======================